 Your computer is supplied with a lithium ion battery pack and can be recharged any time.
-Charging a partially discharged battery pack does not affect the battery life.
+Charging a partially discharged battery pack does not affect the life of battery.

-While some software applications or peripheral devices are in use, your computer may not enter Hibernate mode even when battery life is low.
+While some software applications or peripheral devices are in use, your computer may not enter Hibernate mode even when the remaining battery life is short.
 To avoid loss of data when using battery power, you should save your data frequently and manually activate a power management mode, such as Sleep or Hibernate.